3d Mirror Symmetry for Instanton Moduli Spaces: -opers and Bethe Ansatz

 This Theorem can be extended as follows.

-\begin{Thm} There is a one-to-one correspondence between the set of nondegenerate solutions of the extended QQ-system \eqref{eq:QQALLFull}, the set of nondegenerate solutions of the QQ-system \eqref{eq:QQAtype}, and the set of solutions of Bethe Ansatz equations \eqref{eq:bethe}. \end{Thm}
+\begin{Thm} There is a one-to-one correspondence between the set of nondegenerate solutions of the extended $QQ$-system \eqref{eq:QQALLFull}, the set of nondegenerate solutions of the $QQ$-system \eqref{eq:QQAtype}, and the set of solutions of Bethe Ansatz equations \eqref{eq:bethe}. \end{Thm}

 \begin{Rem} We note here that the equations (\ref{eq:bethe}) emerge as a critical condition on a Yang-Yang function:

 where

 where deg $\Lambda_i(z)=l_i$,